usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 ## Mouse

-Call `GUICanvasBase::setMouseCallback(MouseCallback callback, void *data)` to install a mouse event handler.  `callback` will be called whenever a mouse button is pressed or the mouse is moved.
+Call `GUICanvasBase::setMouseCallback(MouseCallback callback, void *data)` to install a mouse event handler.  `callback` will be called whenever a mouse button is pressed, the mouse is moved, or the window is scrolled.
 The signature of the callback function is

 	typedef void (*MouseCallback)(const std::string &event,
 	                              double x, double y,